By Chet Yarbrough

 Some suggest that Tienanmen Square is a turning point in the history of China.
 Deng did not apologize for the Tienanmen decision, but he overcame his mistake by arguing that “It doesn’t matter whether a cat is black or white, as long as it catches mice. …. “ Deng seems to have listened to some of what the Tienanmen protesters were saying.
 Undoubtedly, many protesters were attempting to make communism better; not to destroy what works for the masses. but to focus on what enriches their lives.

-However, the principle of the collective in China remains.
+The principle of the collective in China remains.
 Land is largely owned by the State.
 However, a version of a free market is created which allows private sale of vertical construction (particularly space within buildings) in China’s cities.
 (This is somewhat misleading because the sales price in a private transaction requires approval by the government, but the government does allow profit to the individual on the sale.)

 Small farms are still owned by some Chinese, but the trend is for continued collectivization.
 Additionally, the growth of cities changes the desirability of farming.
 Older Chinese may stay on the farm but their children migrate to the city.
 When aged farmers die, the land is retained by the family but often as tenant farms; unless the government makes an offer they cannot refuse.
 The tenant farms still operate as a part of a collective.
 Produce is determined by individual farmers but brokers sell farm product to retail stores for purchase by the public.